thealibrs/thealibrs/README.md

 ### Hi I'm Barış 🤞

-- I’m currently working on Machine Learning and Deep Learning
+- I’m currently working on became Machine Learning Engineer

 - Here are the fields that I'm trying to improve and interested myself:
   - 🤖 Machine Learning